pingcap/docs/troubleshoot-tidb-oom.md

 TiDB consumes memory when collecting statistical information.
 You can control memory usage by the following ways:

 - Specify a sampling rate, only collect statistics for specific columns, and reduce analyze concurrency.
-- Since TiDB v6.1.0, the system variable [`tidb_mem_quota_analyze`](/system-variables.md#tidb_mem_quota_analyze-span-classversion-marknew-in-v610span) has been introduced to control the maximum memory usage when TiDB updates statistics.
+- Since TiDB v6.1.0, you can use the system variable [`tidb_mem_quota_analyze`](/system-variables.md#tidb_mem_quota_analyze-span-classversion-marknew-in-v610span) to control the maximum memory usage when TiDB updates statistics.

 For more information, see [Introduction to Statistics](/statistics.md).